chunshun/programming/interview/c++/c++_tour.md

           sh += 7;
       }
       //the scoped_lock's constructor acquires the mutex(through a mlock()).
-If another thread acquires the mutex,the thread waits until the other thread completes its access to the data.Once a thread has completed its access,the `scoped_lock` releases the mutex(with m.unlock())
+If another thread acquires the mutex,the thread waits until the other thread completes its access to the data.Once a thread has completed its access,the `scoped_lock` releases the mutex(with m.unlock()) scoped_lock lck {mutex1,mutex2,mutex3};
+      //this `scoped_lock` will procedd only after acquiring all its `mutex` arguments and will never block("go to sleep"),while holding a `mutex`.The destructor for `scoped_lock` ensures that the `mutex` are released when a `thread` leaved the scope.
       ```
     - waiting for events
+      - Sometimes,a thread has to wait for some kind of external event.
     - Communicating tasks
     -